5 Best Jazz Bass Pickups to Nail Those Groovy Bass Lines

 Table of Contents

-- The Best Jazz Bass Pickups to Vastly Improve Your Sound
+- 6 Best Jazz Bass Pickups for that Warmth

 - Jazz Bass vs. Precision Bass

 Although not a huge name in the industry like Seymour Duncan or Fender, Lindy Fralin has still garnered a lot of attention for their great pickups in the past couple of years.

 Their 4-String Jazz Bass Pickup Set follows this tradition with a refined vintage Fender sound, only with a little more output and a fattier midrange.
 The neck pickup is a bit shorter than the bridge to accommodate all strings and contribute to the smooth output.